 ‘We’ve sure enjoyed taking you for a ride today, and remember Kulula fans, nobody wants your money more than kulula.com’.

 Seeking an invigorating day in Capetown, we opt to ride a controversial, graffiti-splashed coastal train to the end of the line at the old naval hamlet of Simon’s Town.
-Purposely we leave our valuables in the hotel, as this gang-tagged train has a lousy safety record due to sporadic muggings.
-After purchasing our tickets, we begin to question our decision.
-It’s hard to believe, but in all seriousness, printed on the bottom of the tickets is an advertisement for funeral arrangements!
+We purposely leave our valuables in the hotel, as the gang-tagged train has a lousy safety record due to its sporadic muggings.
+After purchasing our tickets, we begin to question our decision when shockingly noticing that printed on the bottom is an advertisement for funeral arrangements!
 Do they know something we don’t?

-After a look about, we retrace the tracks from Simon’s Town on the same train, dismounting at Muizenberg to walk the beach to Kalk Bay.
-A couple of hours later the train again returns, and we are followed aboard by three threatening looking black characters that assuredly are not citizen of the year material.
+After a snoop about we retrace the tracks from Simon’s Town on the same train, and get off at Muizenberg to walk the beach to Kalk Bay.
+A couple of hours later the train returns, and when boarding we’re followed on by three threatening looking black characters that assuredly are not citizen of the year material.

-Just as the train is pulling out, two burly armed security guards jump into our train car, causing the thugs to rapidly bolt out the back door of the car!
-The security guards, aware the thugs were stalking us with dishonorable intent, ride with us until we get back to Capetown.
-Ever so grateful, we sincerely thank our saviors for their diligence and protection, recognizing that once again we have been fortunate.
+Just as the train is pulling out, two burly security guards armed with guns jump into our train car, which causes our three pursuers to rapidly bolt out the back door of the car!
+The alert guards obviously knew the thugs were stalking us with dishonorable intent, and they ride with us until we safely get back to Capetown.
+We are beholden to our saviors and sincerely thank them for their diligence and protection; recognizing once again we have been fortunate.

-Our four days in Capetown evaporate quickly, with visits to the vineyards of Stellenbosh, Kirstenbosch Gardens, Chapman’s Peak, Blouberg, the Cape of Good Hope, and taking the cable car up to the pancake flat top of Table Mountain.
-We conclude our trip with a 100 km drive out to the remote Betty’s Bay.
+Our four days in Capetown evaporate quickly, after visits to the vineyards of Stellenbosh, Kirstenbosch Gardens, Chapman’s Peak, Blouberg, the Cape of Good Hope, and the cable car up to the pancake flat top of Table Mountain.
+Finally, we conclude our trip with a 100 km drive out to the remote Betty’s Bay.
 Why?
 Well to see the penguins of course.
 Penguins in Africa; you think I’ve been into the rum again, right?

 Actually, this area is home to a waddle of hundreds of ‘Jackass Penguins’ with seemingly no fear of humans.
 The unfortunate handle of these well-grounded little fellows comes from the tendency of the males to bray like a donkey whenever they want to get laid.
 It is uncanny how similar they sound to a Jackass, and we can’t help but chuckle each time we hear one of the cute little guys making an ass of himself!